-Reginald ‘Reggie’ Grünenberg, *1963, is a German political scientist, philosopher, entrepreneur and writer-producer for cinema and TV.
+Reginald ‘Reggie’ Grünenberg is a German political scientist, philosopher, entrepreneur and writer-producer for cinema and TV.
 He has studied in Paris, Munich, Berlin and Tokyo.
 He holds a PhD in political science, philosophy and history from the LMU Munich.
 Reggie’s doctoral thesis Political Subjectivity.
-The Long Way from Serfdom to Citizenship, (German) written in 1996, published in 2006, was lauded by the Neue Züricher Zeitung as “The First Political Theory of Relativity” (title of the review).
+The Philosophical Foundation of Democratic Individualism, first published in 2006, was lauded by the Neue Züricher Zeitung as “The First Political Theory of Relativity” (title of the review).

 “In an inundated post-oil world, a young Japanese woman reaches the coastal city of Busan on the shores of New China.
 While digging for the truth about her home country, the mysteriously isolated Empire of Japan, she realizes that she has been long since the centerpiece of a ghoulish plot to obliterate humanity – The Matrix is not digital.
 It will be made from flesh.”